Cucumber Tomato Feta Salad

 - Make it a savory brunch with Tomato Feta Spinach Frittata.

-- Pait it with some Easy Falafel made in the air fryer.
+- Pair it with some Gluten Free Falafel made in the air fryer and topped with Easy Tzatziki Sauce.

 - Mediterranean Chicken Pinwheels can be packed in a lunchbox with this salad.